Shamlisoni/Modelling_Simulation/Readme_Emergency Vehicle.txt

 It Contains three zipped folders Priority_withdynamicdistance,Priority_withFixeddistance,Withoutpriority.
 Please unzip all the folders.

+---------------------------------------------------------------Folder Withoutpriority------------------------------------------------------------------

-Folder Withoutpriority : It contains folder named as Output: which contains all the output for the scenarios tested under the case scenario without priority and without priority with closed lane.
+It contains folder named as Output: which contains all the output for the scenarios tested under the case scenario without priority and without priority with closed lane. tripinfo_withoutpriority : Data for EVs with ID "1_ambulance" and "2_ambulance". tripinfo_withoutpriority : Data for EVs with ID "3_ambulance". vehicle_withourpriority_CL : Data for EVs with ID "1_ambulance" and "2_ambulance" in closed lane. tripinfo_withoutpriority1_CL : Data for EVs with ID "3_ambulance" in closed.

 It also contains all the route files for all the three streets with an extension "odtrips.rou".
 It also contains the trips files for ambulance whose behaviour are monitered od_file_ambulance.odtrips and od_file_ambulance1.odtrips.
 Due to the crashing of memory two ambulance files are prepared.
 Network file with the name Sachsenhausen_network.net is also found.